-Recent graduates have found career track positions at a variety of businesses including Albany Medical Center, Albany Molecular Research Institute, Atotech, GlobalFoundries, Regeneron, Rensselaer Polytechnic Institute, University at Albany Biotech Center, New York State Police Forensics Investigations Center and Wadsworth Labs.
+Recent graduates of the degree program have found career track positions at a variety of businesses including Albany Medical Center; Albany Molecular Research Institute; Atotech; GlobalFoundries; Regeneron; Rensselaer Polytechnic Institute; University at Albany Biotech Center; New York State Police Forensics Investigations Center; and Wadsworth Labs.

 The Center for Careers and Transfer offers Career Services and Transfer Services to all students.